Friday, March 01, 2019

 Jazz

 Sylvie Courvoisier Trio - D’Agala If Money Jungle, the 1963 album by Duke Ellington, Max Roach and Charles Mingus, is like a secret handshake among true jazz aficionados, then Courvoisier is definitely in the club.
-D’Agala, her latest album with Drew Gress (bass) and Kenny Wolleson (drums) seems to use the textures and interaction of Money Jungle as a launch pad for a glorious exploration of what the piano trio can do.
+D’Agala, her latest album with Drew Gress (bass) and Kenny Wollesen (drums) seems to use the textures and interaction of Money Jungle as a launch pad for a glorious exploration of what the piano trio can do.
 It's possible that is all in my imagination, too, as each piece is dedicated to someone who has served as an inspiration for Courvoisier, from guitarist John Abercrombie to sculptor Louise Bourgeois and other cultural figures of all kinds.
 This has led to a variety of approaches with expansive, lyrical playing alternating with hard-bop swinging and even a touches of free jazz (on Éclats For Ornette) and chamber music (on Simone).
 But there’s not a false move on D’Agala and every piano trio from now on will have to confront what Courvoisier & Co. have accomplished here.

 Aaron Goldberg - At The Edge Of The World One of the big stories in my world last year was the return of master percussionist Leon Parker to the New York area.
 His albums from the 90’s, especially Belief and Awakening, occupy a very special place in the musical firmament of my family, as does the man himself for visiting my son in the hospital when he was dying and later playing at his memorial service.
 So, that baggage puts perhaps more weight on this album than it deserves.
 Parker appears here in a trio format with Goldberg on piano and Matt Penman on bass, which is the same lineup I saw at the Jazz Standard last fall.
 In the live setting their balance between delicacy and intensity was exquisitely calibrated making for a thrilling performance.
 In the studio, it’s more of a slow-burn throughout and, although I can’t point to anything wrong with the album, it’s just not as gripping as I hoped after seeing them in person.
 So, maybe a live album next time?
 I’ll do my best to be in the audience!